TheStig294/trophies-yogs/README.md

 ### Huff this

-Kill Ravs with a fart grenade\
+Kill Ravs with a fart grenade, or as Ravs, die to one\
 \
 _trophies_ravs_ - Default: 1 - Whether this trophy is enabled\
 Requires:\